bjorn-sys/Naija-Sales-Restaurant-Sales-Analysis/README.md

 **📌 Conclusion**
 ---
-Through effective data modeling, insightful SQL analysis, and interactive Power BI dashboards, this project delivers a comprehensive understanding of Naija Tastes' business operations.
+Through effective data modeling, insightful python analysis, and interactive Power BI dashboards, this project delivers a comprehensive understanding of Naija Tastes' business operations.
 From identifying top-selling dishes and key customer segments to optimizing staffing and pricing strategies, this analysis serves as a powerful decision-making tool for management.
 With continued tracking and timely updates, the dashboard can evolve into a real-time performance monitor as the business scales.

 About
 An end-to-end analytics project for Naija Tastes restaurant using python and Power BI.
 It explores customer behavior, sales trends, top products, and payment methods to uncover actionable insights and support data-driven business decisions.